Post-Production Tech and ’Flows

 November 15, 2022

-Colorist Tim Masick Brings “Untouched” Look to Tár… One Shot at a Time
+Colorist Tim Masick Brings an “Untouched” Look to Tár… One Shot at a Time

 Amplify Content Team